 However, a potentially unfavorable economic landscape in 2024 could dampen oil demand growth, especially as the recovery from the pandemic would have mostly run its course.
-Consequently, the growth of oil demand is expected to decelerate to 860,000 b/d in 2024, IEA said.
+Consequently, the growth of oil demand is expected to decelerate to 860,000 b/d in 2024, according to IEA.

 Global oil supply

-In contrast to a projected continuous surge in oil demand for the rest of 2023, supply is only expected increase slightly.
+In contrast to the projected continuous surge in oil demand for the rest of 2023, supply is only anticipated to see a slight uptick.

-Global oil production fell in May, decreasing by 660,000 b/d to a total of 100.6 million b/d.
-The decline was largely driven by further reductions from certain OPEC+ members, along with the continued halt in production in the Kurdish region of Iraq and some Canadian oil sands.
-Saudi Arabia, having committed to a voluntary reduction of 500,000 b/d in April, was the principal contributor to the monthly supply decline.
+Global oil production experienced a downturn in May, decreasing by 660,000 b/d to a total of 100.6 million b/d.
+This decline was largely driven by further reductions from certain OPEC+ members, along with the continued halt in production in the Kurdish region of Iraq and some Canadian oil sands.
+Saudi Arabia, having committed to a voluntary reduction of 500,000 b/d in April, was the principal contributor to this monthly decline in global supply.
 However, the overall drop was partially offset by a seasonal increase of 330,000 b/d in biofuels, as well as higher output from Nigeria and other countries.

 Saudi Arabia has pledged to reduce its output by an additional 1 million b/d in July, reaching a 2-year low of 9 million b/d.
-This commitment was made during July 4 OPEC+ meeting, during which the consortium agreed to extend existing production constraints until 2024 and adjusted some objectives to more accurately reflect actual supply.
+This commitment was made during the OPEC+ meeting held on June 4, during which the consortium agreed to extend existing production constraints until 2024 and tweaked some objectives to more accurately reflect actual supply.

-According to IEA forecasts, global supply growth momentum is set to wane next year, with an increase of 1 million b/d, down from 1.4 million b/d in 2023.
-The US remains the key driver of non-OPEC+ supply increments, but these gains are projected to drop to 1.2 million b/d in 2024 from 1.9 million b/d, largely due to the anticipated halving of growth in US shale output.
-While changes in OPEC+ member quotas won’t substantially affect production in 2023, their extension through 2024 implies that after this year’s decline of 470,000 b/d, OPEC+ production could experience an additional reduction of 200,000 b/d next year.
+According to IEA forecasts, the momentum of global supply growth is set to wane next year, with an increase of 1 million b/d, down from the 1.4 million b/d observed in 2023.
+The US remains the key driver of non-OPEC+ supply increments, but these gains are projected to reduce to 1.2 million b/d in 2024 from 1.9 million b/d, largely due to the anticipated halving of growth in US shale output.
+Even though changes in OPEC+ member quotas won't substantially affect production in the current year, their extension through 2024 implies that after this year's decline of 470,000 b/d, OPEC+ production could experience an additional reduction of 200,000 b/d next year.
 Collectively, this could result in a supply deficit in the oil market in 2024, with the latter half of the year appearing especially tight, IEA said.